-Callery `Redspire’ pears are fast-growing ornamentals with narrow crowns.
-They offer large, white blossoms in spring, pretty purple new leaves and flaming fall color.
+Callery ‘Redspire’ pears are fast-growing ornamentals with narrow crowns.
+They offer large, white blossoms in spring; pretty, purple new leaves; and flaming, fall color.
 Read on for additional Redspire pear information as well as tips on Redspire pear tree care.

 Redspire Pear Information

 If you start growing Redspire pears, you’ll find that the fruits are small pomes, about the size of peas, and reddish brown in color.
 This fruit hangs on the tree into winter, serving as food for birds and other wildlife.

-These trees shoot up rapidly with a columnar or narrowly-round growth habit.
+These trees shoot up rapidly with a columnar or narrowly round growth habit.
 They can get to 40 feet (12 m.) tall with a spread up to 20 feet (6 m.).
 The branches on Callery ‘Redspire’ pears grow out and up.
 They are completely thornless and never droop or dip at the tips.

 How to Grow a Redspire Pear Tree

-Since the tree is so tolerant about site location, you’ll find that its maintenance is mostly a matter of after-planting care.
+Since the tree is so tolerant of site location, you’ll find that its maintenance is mostly a matter of after-planting care.
 Although the tree’s drought tolerance is high once its root system is established, you’ll want to provide generous irrigation until that time.